 - get your clean bud vase, any size will work and fill with clean water (here I’ve use 2 different sizes of bud vases for a more dramatic look, but use what you have and you can always cut the stems at different heights to achieve a similar look)

-- cut your stems and different lengths
+- cut your stems at different lengths and place into the bud vases

 ARRANGEMENT three: tall statement piece